 'Life Beyond' - Prison Education

-The project began in 2016/early 2017 with a series of visits to prisons in Scotland including HMP Shotts, Edinburgh, Glenochil and Lowmoss.
+The project began in 2016 with a series of visits to prisons in Scotland including HMP Shotts, Edinburgh, Glenochil and Lowmoss.

 The programme involves the prison population in the design of settlements beyond the Earth.
 As well as improving literacy and science, it engages prisoners in original design and research work on human settlements beyond Earth, including considering governance and civic responsibilities.